Human resources development policy

 The Recruit Group believes that people are the source of value.

 We expect each of our employees to continuously grow with the spirit of entrepreneurship.
-The role of human resource management is to offer chances for growth toward that end.
+The role of human resource management is to offer opportunities for growth.
+The Recruit Group is committed to providing opportunities for each employee to grow through our business and self-development training to enhance their capabilities or individual skills.

 We have defined six skills and four stances to clarify the values that were once shared only tacitly in the Group.
 They are put into practice at the key Group companies in Japan* in evaluating and training personnel; in particular, they stress the importance of having a strong sense of ownership and constant self-questioning: "What do I believe, and what do I think I should do?"